 The majestic bay stretches out before you, the placid water reflecting the serene atmosphere of the autumnal evening.
 The waves lapped gently against the sand, and the last train home was gone for what seemed like hours.
 This is Dona Paula, an exotic beach with a haunting history that can be found on Goa’s coast.
 A roaring sea and a seasonal climate help create a visually pleasing panorama perfect for photographers and nature enthusiasts alike.

-Water sports are available to those that bring their own equipment, or it can be organised through local vendors on site, who also offer bike rentals for longer explorations inland.
+Water sports are available to those that bring their own equipment, or they can organize through local vendors on site.
+Who also offer bike rentals for longer explorations inland.
 For inventive shoppers looking for souvenirs both exquisite and affordable, vibrant markets selling herbal medicines and varyingly forged artwork are dotted around town; but if you want privacy away from others and just some time to relax in true Goan style – this is definitely one of the best places to do just that!

 Bom Jesus of Basilica: